Apr. 19, 2020, with more thoughts on AfterBurner, the new Radeon Pro W5700X GPU, and revised system recommendations.

 NOTE: Here’s a tip on how to track memory use on a Mac.

-These suggestions create a powerful system targeted at media editing for only $10,099 (US).
-While not cheap, it is a far cry from the initial reports of a $50,000 system.
+These suggestions create a powerful system targeted at media editing for only $8,299 (US).
+While not cheap, this is a far cry from the initial reports of a $50,000 system.
+(And about $2,000 less than my original recommendation using a single Vega II card.)

 While your needs may not match my suggestions, here’s my central point: the Mac Pro delivers high-performance in an expandable chassis.
 By thinking about what you need to get started, rather than where you may potentially end up, you can take advantage of the power the Mac Pro provides without breaking the bank.